Nobox/Documents/nobox-intern-stack-guide.md

 * We are moving towards using vanilla JavaScript for most of our projects unless heavy DOM manipulation is required.
 This means we are moving away from jQuery.
 We're doing this because we believe JavaScript is the future and we want to understand it better, even if it's more tedious and will produce more lines of code.
 [You don't need jQuery](http://blog.garstasio.com/you-dont-need-jquery/), [You might not need jQuery](http://youmightnotneedjquery.com/)

-* We're also using [ES6](https://babeljs.io/docs/learn-es6/) features like classes, template strings, and compiling our scripts with [Babel](https://babeljs.io/) to ES5.
+* We're also using [ES6](https://babeljs.io/docs/learn-es6/) features like classes, modules, template strings, and compiling our scripts through [Babel](https://babeljs.io/) to ES5.

+* We often work with AJAX requests, using `jQuery.ajax` and now using soon-to-be native `window.fetch`.
+See the [polyfill](https://github.com/github/fetch).

 ## Performance